lapicidae/vdr-epg-daemon/root/usr/local/bin/README.md

 * **Time Range Scraping:** Supports scraping for a specific start date or for a configurable number of days from the current date.

-* **Caching:** Utilizes `requests-cache` with a SQLite backend to cache HTTP responses, which reduces the number of live requests and increases scraping speed on repeated runs.
+* **Caching:** Utilizes a custom in-memory and file-based caching system to store fetched HTML content and processed JSON data, which significantly reduces the number of live requests and increases scraping speed on repeated runs.
 Supports cache revalidation and cache clearing.

 * **Parallel Processing:** Uses a thread pool to concurrently fetch schedules for channels and days, significantly reducing overall scraping time.